dghosef/140e-autograder/README.md

 - From your `cs140e-25win` directory, run `git commit -am "minor" or equivalent` and then `git push submit main`
 - Run `python sender.py`.
 After about a minute, if you run `git pull`, you should see the output of the autograder in the `checkoffs` directory of the *autograder repo*
 - Ask Joe if it's not working
+# Checkoff Notes:
+- *Trusting Trust*: For trusting trust, as long as Ken successfully logs in at the end of the output, you are good.
+Don't worry about any compiler warnings or if you fail the diff